 - The DSS office is NOT responsible for ensuring that student exams are delivered to the Testing Center; this falls upon the faculty member to handle.
 It is recommended that students remind faculty of their need for testing accommodations at least 48 hours prior to an exam, unless the instructor has already informed the student of the time/day the exam will be administered. - The DSS office cannot grant extensions for exam completion beyond requested accommodations.
 Students should consult with their instructor regarding extensions. - Instructors have a right to establish exam parameters, such as the day and time students are to take exams.
 The DSS office will only ask for adjustments when a scheduled exam interferes with DSS or Testing Center operations. - Students will not be allowed to leave the testing area for any reason once an exam has begun, unless such student is eligible for an accommodation that allows for movement or restroom breaks. - Students are not allowed to take books, book bags, notes, or any class-related material into a testing area unless the student has expressed written permission from the instructor as indicated on the Test Proctoring Reservation notice or the DSS office as articulated on the student's accommodation form. - Students are not allowed to consult with tutors or office personnel about exam questions.
 To do so constitutes academic misconduct, unless a student has expressed written permission from the instructor as indicated on the Test Proctoring Reservation notice. - Students who are eligible for a reduced-distraction test environment will be given an opportunity to test in a private room in the Testing Center if space is available.
-In some situations, if area within the Testing Center is unavailable, the student will be allowed to test in an out-of-department area zoned for a reduced-distraction environment (such as testing in an open computer lab with a greatly-reduced number of students on hand).
+In some situations, students may be tested in an open computer lab with a greatly-reduced number of students on hand.
 Please remember that a reduced- distraction test environment is not defined as "private test room" or "distraction-free environment."
 Reduced distraction means fewer disruptions.
 No environment is 100% free of distractions.